Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Introduction

-To bridge this gap, we provide a theoretical characterization of Muon's training dynamics through the lens of associative memory learning~\citep{willshaw1969non,longuet1970theories,hopfield1982neural,hopfield1985neural,kohonen2009correlation}—a tractable proxy that faithfully models the information retrieval and pattern matching capabilities of modern Transformer architectures~\citep{geva2021transformer,dai2022knowledge,meng2022locating,bietti2023birth,cabannes2023scaling,cabannes2024learning,nichani2024understanding,fang2024alphaedit,smart2025context,wang2025muon}.
+To bridge this gap, we provide a theoretical characterization of Muon's training dynamics through the lens of associative memory learning ~\citep{willshaw1969non,longuet1970theories,hopfield1982neural,hopfield1985neural,kohonen2009correlation}—a tractable proxy that faithfully models the information retrieval and pattern matching capabilities of modern Transformer architectures ~\citep{geva2021transformer,dai2022knowledge,meng2022locating,bietti2023birth,cabannes2023scaling,cabannes2024learning,nichani2024understanding,fang2024alphaedit,smart2025context,wang2025muon}.
 Formally, we consider a knowledge set characterized by orthogonal embeddings and a hierarchical frequency structure.
-Under this setting, we analyze a linear softmax model for associative memory, trained to minimize the cross-entropy loss over knowledge pairs.
+Under this setting, we analyze a linear softmax model for associative memory, trained to minimize the cross-entropy loss over knowledge items.
+Specifically, our main contributions are summarized as follows: